bitnami/charts/bitnami/oauth2-proxy/README.md

 <!--- app-name: OAuth2 Proxy -->

-# Bitnami package for OAuth2 Proxy
+# Bitnami Secure Images Helm chart for OAuth2 Proxy

 A reverse proxy and static file server that provides authentication using Providers (Google, GitHub, and others) to validate accounts by email, domain or group.